fndov/nixedit/README.md

 `nixedit` is a simple command-line tool to automate all steps of rebuilding.

 ### Features:
-- Rebuild your NixOS configuration with one step.
+- Search Configure Build Backup Delete packages in one step.
 - Search packages available online with `--search`.
 - Integrates with GitHub to upload backups of your configuration.

-### Requirements:
-- **Nix** package manager installed on your system.
-(For installation instructions, see [NixOS Installation Guide](https://nixos.org/download.html)).

 ### Installation Instructions